hardlyprogramming/ReversingRogues/README.md

 # ReversingRogues
+## One of my more pointless, but nevertheless enlightening endevours:
-Repository of keygens for ( mostly old :] )rogue software
+### Here is a Repository of keygens for *mostly old* rogueware

-Visit my blog at https://www.hardlyprogramming.com for more.
+**Visit my blog at https://www.hardlyprogramming.com for more**